fatmazayrek/From-scratch-to-expertise-Cpp/README.md

-# Important_Cpp_Notes
+## Important_Cpp_Notes

-Hello
+Hello💕

-I wanted to share with you the points that I consider important in the "Sıfırdan Uzmanlığa C++ Nesneye Yönelik Programlama / Fatih Kaan Açıkgöz" course that I took online at this repository.
+I wanted to share with you the points that I consider important in the **"Sıfırdan Uzmanlığa C++ Nesneye Yönelik Programlama / Fatih Kaan Açıkgöz"** course that I took online at this repository.

-Hopefully it benefits your studies.
+Hopefully it benefits your studies🍄

-Good work.
+Good work🌈